Metz might be the most surprising city in France, and I say that as someone who lives an hour away and keeps coming back.

 4. Metz Cathedral

-Of all the things to see in Metz, this is a must-see.
-Construction on this incredible cathedral dedicated to Saint Etienne (Stephen) began in the early 1300s and was finally completed in the 1500s.
 Several changes and renovations have occurred over the centuries since then including an entire new copper roof to replace the roof that completely burned in 1877 after fireworks were launched off it to welcome Emporer Wilhelm I at his grand entry into the city.

 The cathedral’s real claim to fame is that it houses the largest expanse of stained glass windows in the world, earning it the nickname God’s Lantern.
-Stunning and vibrant stained glass spans history from the incredible 14th century rose window of Hermann von Münster to 20th century marvels from Marc Chagall.

 Give yourself at least an hour or more to explore this space, and don’t forget to look down once in a while to appreciate the sculpture, polychrome paint, and all the other treasures.
 There is also a crypt which opens at 2:00pm and features models of the cathedral over the centuries, and several burials of Bishops of Metz.
 There are also occasional exhibitions.
 No pictures allowed there.

 Admission to the cathedral is free, and it is open every day from 8am-6pm.
-Admission to the crypt with special exhibit is €9.
+Admission to the crypt with special exhibit is âŹ9.

-5. Les Musées Cour d’Or
+5. Les MusĂ©es Cour d’Or in Metz

 In an old Carmelite convent, you’ll discover three museums in one!
 The last time we were there, artists and craftspeople were on site selling their beautiful wares.

-The Musée Archaeologique is loaded with Gallo-Roman archaeological discoveries, including the preserved ruins of Roman baths, incredible mosaics, markers and grave goods, household items, statuary, and even an impressive marble altarpiece from the Roman temple of Mithras which was discovered when building an army barracks!
+The Musée Archaeologique is loaded with Gallo-Roman archaeological discoveries, including the preserved ruins of Roman baths, incredible mosaics, markers and grave goods, household items, statuary, and even an impressive huge marble altarpiece from the Roman temple of Mithras which was discovered when building an army barracks!

 The rest of the complex houses the Medieval section, the Museum of Architecture, and the Museum of Fine Arts featuring works by Delacroix, Sargent, and Corot, among others.